George Orwell once wrote that “a ruling class has got to have a strict morality, a quasi-religious belief in itself, a mystique.”

 “Because it’s unfair to the rest of us,” the friend said.

 This manager created a problem in the company, because he exposed the myth to we “three” employees that our threes were arbitrarily considered by our arbitrary managers, or that they had a cap on their scoring that would merit scrutiny if it went to the extreme.
 The message that we threes learned is that the scoring process is not a precise measurement of ability.
-It’s equivalent to a multiple choice question in which the student that doesn’t know the answer guesses ‘C’.
+It’s equivalent to a multiple choice question in which the student learns that it is statistically proven that the best guess is (‘C’).

 “Keep your own records,” a friend of mine said when he was put in a position to deliver me my manager’s scores.
 “So, you’re saying that these scores I received are set arbitrarily low?”
 I asked.
 “What evidence do you have to prove your manager wrong?” he asked.
 I didn’t have any, and I told him so.
 “Keep your own records,” he repeated.
 “Keep your accomplishments in a spreadsheet that you can present at the time of grading, and then present them if you decide to dispute their scoring.”